ekrell/icore_website/news/icore_news_20230417.md

 ### Previous meeting:

-- We had a several presenters on the theme of applying AI and other CS techniques to domain problems.
+- We had several presenters on the theme of applying AI and other CS techniques to domain problems.
 - We had an invited guest Florian Morvais present on how he uses AI for the atmospheric science domain.
 - This was followed by several short presentations from iCORE members: Abhiskek Phadke, Josh Boyd, and Mohit Mathew (pictured below).